-Communities will be following up with each LG, to ensure everyone has their activation / good to go tubs ready in the event of an activation as confirming numbers of current LG staff who have completed Evacuation Centre training.
+Communities will be following up with each LG, to ensure everyone has their activation / good to go tubs ready in the event of an activation as confirming numbers of current LG staff who have completed Evacuation Centre training joanne.spadaccini@communities.wa.gov.au to request training.
+Happy to discuss at any time.